-18.13.
+18.14.
 Note FX

 Each note FX (or note effect) device manipulates incoming note messages before passing them onward.
-Incoming signals are passed through without change.
+Incoming audio signals are passed thru without change.

-18.13.1.
+18.14.1.
 Arpeggiator

-An MPE-friendly arpeggiator, which cycles through the notes being held in a set order.
+An MPE-friendly arpeggiator, which cycles thru the notes being held in a set order.
 Timing is set rhythmically or as milliseconds.
-For each step, the specified note(s) is output with a for a set duration with a scaled velocity and pitch offset amount, as well as a global Randomize option for velocity, timing, and duration.
+For each step, the specified note(s) is output for a set duration with a scaled velocity and pitch offset amount, as well as a global Randomize option for velocity, timing, and duration.
 17 note patterns are available, in addition to three different Octave Behavior modes:

-Broad takes each additional octave in sequence, stacking them up with possible irregular/repeating patterns.
-(This is the default.)

-- > Thin flattens & sorts all notes into one linear shape.
+- > Broad takes each additional octave in sequence, stacking them up with possible irregular/repeating patterns.
+(This is the default.) - > Thin flattens & sorts all notes into one linear shape.
 (This was the Arpeggiator behavior in v3.1.x and earlier.) - > 1 by 1 executes the full pattern in each octave before moving to the next octave.

-18.13.2.
-Diatonic Transposer
+18.14.2.
+Bend